What is the best way to store vanilla extract?

 What is the best way to store my gourmet vanilla beans?

 Vanilla beans are best when stored in a cool, dry and dark place.
 Keep vanilla beans away from heat and do not put into the refrigerator or freezer.
-After you have opened your beans, store them in a closed, airtight container such as a zip lock back to keep them moist.
+After you have opened your beans, store them in a closed, airtight container such as a zip lock bag to keep them moist.
 Also store the opened vanilla beans in cool, dry and dark space.

 It’s a fact.
 All vanillas are not equal.
 Rodelle Vanilla Extract is a superior vanilla ingredient that delivers a superior end result.